When the Subsidy Cliff Hit: What the 2026 ACA Premium Surge Cost the 1.57 Million Who Got No Help

 Source: MoneyGeek analysis of CMS QHP Landscape and Rate Public Use Files and State-Based Marketplace filings.
 Policy Score reflects Medicaid expansion, reinsurance program and state-based marketplace status.
 Unsubsidized enrollee counts derived from CMS February 2025 effectuated enrollment data.
 Annual increases reflect Silver benchmark plan rates for a 40-year-old adult.

 New Mexico ranks No. 2 despite a full-replacement backfill program and a 3/3 policy score.
-Its placement shows how large the underlying rate surge was: insurer pricing decisions drove a $309 monthly increase that outran even its comprehensive state infrastructure.
+Its placement shows how large the rate surge was: insurer pricing decisions drove a $309 monthly increase that outran even its state infrastructure.
 Wyoming ($2,760) scores 0/3, leaving its 1,650 unsubsidized enrollees to absorb the full increase with no state cushion.
-Tennessee ($2,568) and Florida ($2,544) both score 0/3; Florida's 92,677 unsubsidized enrollees each pay $212 more per month.
+Tennessee ($2,568) and Florida ($2,544) score 0/3; Florida's 92,677 unsubsidized enrollees each pay $212 more per month.

 Who Are the 1.57 Million Unsubsidized ACA Enrollees?

-These 1,570,304 enrollees paid their premium and held an active policy as of February 2025, which is the most precise available measure of who actually bears the 2026 cost increase.
+These 1,570,304 enrollees paid their premium and held an active policy as of February 2025, the most precise available measure of who bears the 2026 cost increase.
 (The figure differs from plan selection counts, which include auto-re-enrollees who may not have paid.)
 Many are self-employed workers or early retirees earning above 400% of the federal poverty level: freelancers, consultants and small business owners who left employer-sponsored coverage before Medicare eligibility at 65.
 They earn enough to clear the subsidy income threshold but not enough to absorb the increases shown in the table above without strain.

 california icon